 VALBY, Denmark — H. Lundbeck A/S on June 6 announced that its U.S. subsidiary Lundbeck LLC has reached an agreement in principle with the U.S. Department of Justice to settle an investigation into the domestic subsidiary’s donations to independent patient assistance charitable foundations for $52.6 million, according to a company press release.

 New developments in the following mass tort drug and device cases are marked in boldface type.

-CLEVELAND — The Ohio federal judge overseeing the opioid multidistrict litigation on April 9 appointed a negotiating team for retail chain pharmacies (In Re: National Prescription Opiate Litigation, MDL Docket No. 2904, No. 17-md-2804, N.D.
-Ohio).
+CLEVELAND — The Ohio federal judge overseeing the opioid multidistrict litigation on June 4 assigned a magistrate judge to work with Native American tribes to develop a separate track for tribal claims (In Re: National Prescription Opiate Litigation, MDL Docket No. 2804, No. 17-2804, N.D.
+Ohio, Eastern Div.).